 ADs, Airworthiness Limitations, and other requirements declared mandatory by the State of Registry must be made available to maintenance personnel.

-The customer must provide a copy of all ADs that must be complied with to the SAR- 145 AMO and identify any airworthiness limitations to the Part 145 Organisation.
+The customer must provide a copy of all ADs that must be complied with to the Part 145 Organisation and identify any airworthiness limitations to the Part 145 Organisation.
 The customer remains responsible for specifying any AD compliance required during maintenance and any airworthiness limitations through the work order.

 MANDATORY REPORTING REQUIREMENT